-Most of the modeling for test requirements are already fulfilled by the functional model.
+Most of the requirements for the modeling of test are already fulfilled by the functional model.
 Declaration of pins and their direction (input, output, bidirectional) is already a generic requirement for cell modeling.

 Scan insertion tools require specific annotations about cell and pin properties relevant for scan test.
 They also require reference to equivalent non-scan cells.
 An equivalent non-scan cell is a scan cell, when all scan specific hardware (e.g. multiplexor, scan clock) is removed.